Education Scholarships for College

 Which Schools Are Eligible for the TEACH Grant?

-Only institutions that participate in the TEACH Grant Program and offer approved education programs qualify.
-Students can:
+Only schools that participate in the TEACH Grant Program qualify, and eligibility is program-specific.

-• Be enrolled in a TEACH Grant-eligible program at a participating school.
+• Enroll in a TEACH-eligible program at a participating institution.

-• Maintain a minimum 3.25 GPA or score above the 75th percentile on a college admissions test.
+• Maintain a 3.25 GPA or score above the 75th percentile on an approved admissions test.

-• Sign an Agreement to Serve (ATS) committing to teach in a high-need field at a low-income school.
+• Sign an Agreement to Serve committing to a high-need subject in a low-income school.

-• Sign the Agreement to Serve annually while receiving the grant.
+• Complete TEACH Grant counseling and sign the Agreement to Serve annually while receiving funds.

-The TEACH Grant Certification Form verifies that recipients are fulfilling their service requirement.
-It must be submitted to the U.S. Department of Education annually and includes:
+The TEACH Grant Certification Form is used to confirm that recipients are completing the service obligation.
+It is typically submitted annually and includes:

-• Proof of teaching at a low-income school.
+• Verification of employment at a qualifying low-income school.